pranavan15/service-composition-own/README.md

         outReqPayloadCar.Preference = carPreference;
         outReqCar.setJsonPayload(outReqPayloadCar);

-        // Send a post request to car rental service with appropriate payload and get the response inResCar, _ = carRentalEP.post("/rent", outReqCar);
+        // Send a post request to carRentalService with appropriate payload and get the response inResCar, _ = carRentalEP.post("/rent", outReqCar);

         // Get the rental status